-Y-Chromosome Male Lineage DNA Test - $159
+Y-Chromosome DNA Test

-What is a Y-Chromosome DNA test?
+What Is A Y-Chromosome DNA Test?

 The Y-Chromosome DNA test, sometimes referred to as a Y-STR comparison, is a test that can be performed between two males to determine if they share the same male ancestral line.
 It is often used in paternity cases where the alleged father is not available for testing.
 This test can indicate whether or not a child is related to the alleged father’s brothers or other male relatives who share a common paternal line.
 It can also be done between alleged two or more alleged half-brothers.
 The DNA of the mother is not needed when this option is used to determine paternity.